Postdoctoral Health Services Research Training Program

 This program supports postdoctoral research training for MDs and PhDs in one or more of five areas: comparative and cost-effectiveness analysis, patient safety and quality/QI, patient-centered care, markets and organization, and health care disparities.
 There is funding for 3 postdoctoral fellows each year.

-All Health Services Research postdoctoral positions for the 2017-18 academic year have been filled.
-Check back in Fall 2017 for more information about how to apply for the 2018-19 academic year.
+The Health Services Research postdoctoral program is currently pending renewal and not accepting applications at this time.
+Check back later for more information about how to apply for the 2018-19 academic year.

 Learn more about the program activities, eligibility requirements, and application instructions below.

 Participants will enroll in a master’s level degree program at the University of Chicago.
 While most trainees will enroll in the Master of Science in Health Studies for Clinical Professionals (MSCP) in the Department of Public Health Sciences, candidates will consult UCANU HSRTP program directors to identify the best training for developing their skills in health services research.
 As part of the application process, all postdoctoral candidates will work with these program directors and a faculty mentor to develop an individualized plan to accommodate regular participation in the many HSR training activities at both institutions.

 Candidates with a PhD may request to waive out of the requirement to enroll in a master's degree program.

 Every trainee will have a mentor and mentoring plan for the UCANU program.
 Primary mentors will provide trainees with advice on selection of coursework and workshops, guidance with research and career planning, and assistance in forming professional connections to other faculty.
 All trainees will meet frequently with their primary mentors and regularly with one or more of the program directors to receive ongoing academic career development guidance.